RhinoCodes/sudo16/README.md

 Then, [install wasm-pack](https://rustwasm.github.io/wasm-pack/installer/)

 Then, you should be able to simply run `wasm-pack build --target no-modules` to get the `.wasm` and `.js` files in `pkg/`.

+### Can the WASM binary be used standalone?
+Possibly.
+It seems running rust wasm binaries outside of the browser is not quite plug-and-play with web binaries just yet, but feel free to submit a PR if you know of a way to improve compatibility.